bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 ```

-In the `Paginate` case, we want to fetch the corresponding page for the current search value.
-On the other hand, in the
+In the `Paginate` case, we want to fetch the corresponding page for the current search value to paginate
+the current matching results.
+On the other hand, in the `HandleFormSubmit`, we always want to reset the pagination
-`HandleFormSubmit`, we always want to request the first page when the user is doing a new search.
-The next edit we need to
+and request the first page when the user is doing a new search.
+The next modification we have to make
-make is adding the `search` as a param of the `fetch` function, so let's edit the `Commands` module:
+is adding the search as a param of the fetch function, so let's edit the `Commands` module:

 ```elm
 -- web/elm/Commands.elm